Ikat Textiles of the Indonesian ArchipelagoAn archipelago-wide collection

 An invitation to contributeThis website, which is expanded and deepened over time in a continuous process of knowledge acquisition and sharing, aims to serve the textile loving community as a clearing house for information on Indonesian ikat.
 We specifically invite you to visit the Collections and Literature pages - and to suggest additions.
 Every page describing individual cloths has a little button such as the one below right, which invites you to share what you know.
 Please do not hesitate to use it, even if the information you can provide seems minor.
 Any information that can improve the functioning of this clearing house is much appreciated.
 We thank the growing number of people who have enriched the Pusaka Collection by sharing their knowledge, and hope that our work contributes to the international recognition of the unique beauty of traditional Indonesian ikat textiles.

 AcknowledgementsWe wish to thank all those who have enriched the collection by sharing their knowledge, their contacts, or providing moral support.
-Special mention deserve, salvis titulis et honoribus: Ruth Barnes, Wayne Barton, Joe Bartlett, Koos Bavelaar, Ben Bekooy, Beverley Birks, Aja Bordeville, Francine Brinkgreve, Sofía Campos Lopes, Chris Buckley, Pamela Cross, Geneviève Duggan, Julie Emery, Aone van Engelenhoven, Jill Forshee, Vanessa von Gliszczynski, Mark Johnson, Susi Johnston, Vernon Kedit, Chandra Iban Kantuk, Brigitte Khan-Majlis, John Kreifeldt, Gregory Nyanggau Mawar, Kay Mertens, Thomas Murray, Michael Palmieri, Lewa Perdomuan, Sue and David Richardson, Susanne Rodemeier, Sandra Sardjono, Mac Darrell Serizawa, Miep Spee, Tim Steinert, Dorothé Swinkels, Tina Tabone, Birgit Voss, Emilie Wellfelt.
+Special mention deserve, salvis titulis et honoribus: Ruth Barnes, Wayne Barton, Joe Bartlett, Koos Bavelaar, Ben Bekooy, Beverley Birks, Aja Bordeville, Francine Brinkgreve, Sofía Campos Lopes, Chris Buckley, Pamela Cross, Toos van Dijk, Geneviève Duggan, Julie Emery, Aone van Engelenhoven, Jill Forshee, Vanessa von Gliszczynski, Freddy Hambuwali, Mark Johnson, Nico de Jonge, Susi Johnston, James Kase, Vernon Kedit, Chandra Iban Kantuk, Brigitte Khan-Majlis, John Kreifeldt, Darrell McKnight, Gregory Nyanggau Mawar, Kay Mertens, Thomas Murray, Michael Palmieri, Lewa Perdomuan, Sue and David Richardson, Susanne Rodemeier, Sandra Sardjono, Miep Spee, Tim Steinert, Dorothé Swinkels, Tina Tabone, Birgit Voss, Marianne van Vuuren, Emilie Wellfelt.

-In a category of their own are co-collector Georges Breguet, who has generously facilitated acquisitions of important pieces; Rudolf Smend who supported this project through his belief in it and shared crucial contacts; and Gary Gartenberg, our trusted consigliere in matters of collecting philosophy, whose wisdom and values have immensely enriched the 'Pusaka Collection'.
+In a category of their own are fellow collector Georges Breguet, who allowed inspection of his vast collection of ikat textiles and has generously facilitated acquisitions of important pieces; Rudolf Smend who supported this project through his belief in it and shared crucial contacts; Steven Alpert who reviewed most old textiles in the collection and offered numerous observations that shed light on details previously overlooked or lacking interpretation; and Gary Gartenberg, our trusted consigliere in matters of collecting philosophy, whose wisdom and values have over the years immensely enriched the 'Pusaka Collection'.